All Products

 Configuration Source

-The source of the rule configuration.
-The default value is Data Quality.
+Displays the source of the rule configuration.
+In this case, the value is Data Quality.

 Description

-You can add additional descriptions to the rule.
+You can add a supplementary description for the rule.

 Note

-Before you use this method to create a rule, you must go to Quality Assets > Rule Template Library to create a custom rule template.
+Before you use a custom template to create a rule, you must go to Quality Assets > Rule Template Library to create a custom rule template.
 For more information, see Create and manage custom rule templates.

 Custom rule template parameters

-Only the parameters that are unique to rules based on custom rule templates are described in the following table.
-For information about other parameters, see the parameters for configuring a rule based on a built-in rule template.
+This section describes only the parameters that are unique to custom rule templates.
+For information about other parameters, see the system rule template parameter descriptions.

 Parameter